-2022 Incentive Compensation
+2023 Incentive Compensation

 We use cash incentive compensation to motivate our NEOs to achieve our annual operational objectives, while making progress towards our longer-term growth and other corporate goals.
 At the beginning of each year, typically in January, the Board approves a set of technical, operational, and financial goals for the Company for that year which are key drivers in determining the eventual cash incentive compensation for that year.
 The Compensation Committee recommends annual cash incentive compensation targets for our NEOs to our Board for its consideration and approval.
-Each NEO's target cash incentive is expressed as a percentage of base salary which can be achieved by meeting corporate goals at target level and, in the case of Ms. Sullivan and Dr. Dananberg, individual performance.
-The 2022 annual cash incentive targets for Dr. Ghosh, Ms. Sullivan and Dr. Dananberg were set at 55%, 40%, and 40% of their respective base salaries.
+Each NEO's target cash incentive is expressed as a percentage of base salary which can be achieved by meeting corporate goals at target level and, in the case of Ms. Sullivan, Mr. Nguyen, and Dr. Dananberg, individual performance.
+The 2023 annual cash incentive targets for Dr. Ghosh, Ms. Sullivan, Mr. Nguyen, and Dr. Dananberg were left unchanged from the prior year at 55%, 40%, 40% and 40% of their respective base salaries.

-For 2022, our NEOs were eligible to earn annual cash incentives based on the achievement of certain corporate performance objectives approved by the Compensation Committee and the Board, as well as individual performance objectives for Ms. Sullivan and Dr. Dananberg.
-For 2022, the Board set corporate performance goals in the three broad strategic areas of: (i) executing on the Company's programs to include the UBX1325 clinical program in ophthalmology and the Tie2 programs, (ii) strategic transactions and partnering, and (iii) cash preservation and financings.
+For 2023, our NEOs were eligible to earn annual cash incentives based on the achievement of certain corporate performance objectives approved by the Compensation Committee and the Board, as well as individual performance objectives for Ms. Sullivan and Mr. Nguyen (Dr. Dananberg was no longer an employee as of May 1, 2023).
+For 2023, the Board set corporate performance goals in the two main and broad strategic areas of: (i) executing on the Company's programs to include the UBX1325 clinical program in ophthalmology, and (ii) financing the Company through key readouts through financing, strategic transactions, and partnering.
 Each area included specific performance objectives and a corresponding weighting.
 For each strategic area, the Board also approved certain "stretch" goals with corresponding weightings, such that the corporate goals could be achieved at up to 150% of target.
-In the case of Ms. Sullivan and Dr. Dananberg, 75% of the cash incentive was determined by the Company's performance and 25% was determined by individual performance.
+In the case of Ms. Sullivan and Mr. Nguyen, 75% of the cash incentive was determined by the Company's performance and 25% was determined by individual performance.
 The entirety of Dr. Ghosh's annual cash incentive was determined by the Company's performance.
-In January 2023, the Board reviewed and approved the achievement of our 2022 corporate goals at 90%.
-Based on this level of achievement and adjustments for individual 2022 performance for Ms. Sullivan and Dr. Dananberg, which were determined by the Board following the recommendation of Dr. Ghosh, our NEOs were paid the amounts set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
+In January 2024, the Board reviewed and approved the achievement of our 2023 corporate goals at 95%.
+Based on this level of achievement and adjustments for individual 2023 performance for Ms. Sullivan and Mr. Nguyen, which were determined by the Board following the recommendation of Dr. Ghosh, our NEOs were paid the amounts set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."